rescribe-dev/rescribe/docs/docs/getting_started/index.md

 View [this guide](https://github.com/com.rescribe.antlr/antlr4/blob/master/doc/getting-started.md) for getting antlr configured if there are any problems.

+### nlp

+Optionally run the nlp service, used for pre-processing search queries to pass into elasticsearch:

+1. `cd nlp`
+2. run `conda env create --file environment.txt` to create conda env from environment file, or `activate ./envs` if the `./envs` folder exists
+3. `python3 src/main.py` starts the service

 ### api

 First, if you're planning on developing, you should install mongodb locally.
 There are many examples of how to do it online, and you can even use a docker container.
 So google it.
 Then in the env file below, change the value of `DB_CONNECTION_URI` to `mongodb://localhost:27017/?readPreference=primary&ssl=false`.